-We provide a well-rounded education that includes rich experiences in enquiry learning, literacy, numeracy, Italian, physical education, and the performing and visual arts, supported by a wide range of learning technology.
+We provide a well-rounded education with the aid of a variety of learning technologies that includes rich experiences in inquiry learning, reading, numeracy, Italian, physical education, and the performing and visual arts.

-Respect, Excellence, Confidence, and Resilience are school ideals that support learning.
-We want kids to be curious, knowledgeable, and caring as they grow into active, compassionate, lifelong learners.
-As Principal, my priority is to ensure that our students have every opportunity to succeed and attain their full potential.
+Respect, excellence, confidence, and resilience are educational ideals that promote learning.
+We want kids to become engaged, compassionate, lifelong learners who are curious, knowledgeable, and caring as they get older.
+My main duty as principal is to guarantee that every one of our students has the opportunity to succeed and reach their full potential.

-All pupils will have the opportunity to reach their full potential with an inclusive and customised curriculum.
-Differentiated learning is a foundation for effective teaching that entails giving students various learning opportunities at a level that uniquely challenges each learner.
+Every student will have the opportunity to reach their full potential with the help of a diverse and individualized curriculum.
+Differentiated learning, the cornerstone of effective teaching, involves providing students with a range of learning opportunities at a level that individually challenges each learner.

 Canterbury Primary School Melbourne